adityadeole24/SQL-test/README.md

     GROUP BY
         e.employee_id, e.first_name, e.last_name, e.role, e.manager_id
     UNION ALL
     -- Calculate scores for TCs.
-As TCs spend only half of the time attending call and remaining half for teaching agents in thier team.
+As TCs spend only half of the time attending call and remaining half for teaching agents in thier team, I have divided by 2 to get average score for TC.
     SELECT
         e.employee_id,
         e.first_name,